The Bitcoin Commons

 Decision Provenance Completeness

 Figure: Decision provenance: share of fully evidenced decisions across layers.
 Three-layer verification ensures complete audit trails.
+This addresses Bitcoin Core's accountability gaps where governance actions lack formal evidence trails (bitcoin-governance-research, 2026).

 Release Pipeline Gate Strength